osmedeus/documentation/src/faq.md

     Just run `rm -rf ~/osmedeus-base` first then run a install script from the premium package download page.

 ???+ info "Does Osmedeus Support Windows or ARM based processor (M1 Macbook, Kali Nethunter, etc)?"
     Unfortunately, Osmedeus does not support Windows or ARM based processor.
 Please consider using WSL, Docker or Virtualization software to able to use Osmedeus on your machine.
+You can see the docker for ARM [**here**](https://hub.docker.com/r/j3ssie/osmedeus/tags)

 ???+ info "What are the donation tiers and how much should I donate to be eligible for the premium package?"
     You can join the [**Patreon here**](https://www.patreon.com/j3ssie) or [**here**](https://docs.osmedeus.org/donation/) to see a private post that contains a download link for premium packages.
 After that you will be invited to the backer channel to get direct support then